 Subject matter experts from leading organizations around the world have helped us define the PMP of the future.
 As this effort advances, we will keep you informed on key outcomes and help you prepare for the upcoming changes to the PMP.

-The NEW PMP® Exam Content Outline provides the framework of what you can expect on the PMP Exam after June 2020.
+The NEW PMP Exam Content Outline provides the framework of what you can expect on the PMP Exam beginning 2 January 2021.

 PMP Exam Content Crossover Map